If you’re one of the approximately 57 million freelance workers in the U.S., you might have wondered, “As a freelancer, should I incorporate?”

 Get a Business License

-Whether you need a license depends on what type or size of business you’re running and where you’re located — not whether you’re an LLC.
+Whether you need a license depends on what type or size of business you’re running and where you’re located — not whether you’re a freelance LLC.
 A license may be required to meet certain tax and legal requirements.
 Check with your state government.
-Business licenses are updated annually.
-Be aware that as your business changes, you may need to update your license as well.
+Business licenses are updated annually and as your business changes.

 Update your Operating Agreement

-An operating agreement is a document laying out how your LLC is governed among its members.
+An operating agreement is a document that lays out how your LLC is governed among its members.
 It also details how funds are distributed and contributed.
 This needs to be reviewed annually to remain valid.

 Although an operating agreement isn’t always required for an LLC, having one creates another layer of protection for your personal assets.
 Even if you’re the sole member of the LLC, having this agreement is a good idea for tax and liability purposes.